 The Tangletown Neighborhood Association exists to enhance the quality of life for those who live, work, or play in Tangletown through advocacy, community engagement, and neighborhood initiatives.

 The Tangletown Neighborhood Association is composed of residents and members of the business community who volunteer to serve the neighborhood.
-We coordinate our efforts to improve Tangletown as driven by our strategic plan, provide a forum for issues that affect us, keep the community informed about relevant proposals and activities, cooperate with other organizations on common issues, and sponsor social and other events.
+We coordinate our efforts to improve Tangletown as driven by our strategic plan, provide a forum for issues that affect us, keep the community informed about relevant proposals and activities, cooperate with other organizations on common issues, and organize community building events.
 In any given year our group ranges from ten to fifteen members.
 Open public meetings of the board are held on the third Monday of the month at 7:00pm (or third Tuesday if Monday is a holiday).
 The board will meet in-person at Fuller Park, but attendees will have the option to join virtually on Zoom (click here for meeting link).
 All are welcome!

 Tangletown is a neighborhood in the Southwest community of Minneapolis.
 The neighborhood was officially known as Fuller until 1996 when it was changed to the present name, which reflects the winding streets in the neighborhood that do not conform to the regular street grid of South Minneapolis.
 The neighborhood boundaries are 46th Street to the north, Interstate 35W to the east, Diamond Lake Road to the south, and Lyndale Avenue South to the west.

-Click here for link to TNA Bylaws
+Click here for link to the Tangletown Neighborhood Association Bylaws